ksmet1977/luxpy/README.md

 ## 0.1.  helpers.py

 ### np2d():
-Make a tupple, list or numpy array at least 2d array.
+Make a tuple, list or numpy array at least 2d array.

 ### np2dT():
-Make a tupple, list or numpy array at least 2d array and tranpose.
+Make a tuple, list or numpy array at least 2d array and tranpose.

 ### np3d():
-Make a tupple, list or numpy array at least 3d array.
+Make a tuple, list or numpy array at least 3d array.

 ### np3dT():
-Make a tupple, list or numpy array at least 3d array and tranpose (swap) first two axes.
+Make a tuple, list or numpy array at least 3d array and tranpose (swap) first two axes.

 ### normalize_3x3_matrix():
-Normalize 3x3 matrix to xyz0 -- > [1,1,1]
+Normalize 3x3 matrix M to xyz0 -- > [1,1,1]

 ### put_args_in_db():
-Overwrites values in dict db with 'not-None' input arguments from function (obtained with built-in locals()).
+Takes the **args with not-None input values of a function fcn and overwrites the values of the corresponding keys in Dict db.
 See put_args_in_db? for more info.

 ### getdata():